jd21597868/aws-elastic-beanstalk-express-js-sample/README.md

 # AWS Elastic Beanstalk Node.js Sample App

 This repository contains a sample Node.js web application built using [Express](https://expressjs.com/), meant to be used as part of the AWS DevOps Learning Path.
+This repository is for ISEC6000 Secure Dev Ops Assignment 2.

 ## Security